 When we're struggling with insomnia, we want something that will make us fall asleep — some trick to knock us out.
-Given the demand (as many as 23% of adults in the US report poor sleep in the past month), it's no surprise that proposed remedies for sleep problems abound.
+Given the demand (as many as 23 percent of adults in the U.S. reported poor sleep in the past month), it's no surprise that proposed remedies abound.

 Many people turn to sleep medications, either over-the-counter ones like ZzzQuil and Unisom (which rely on the sedating properties of diphenhydramine, an allergy medication), melatonin supplements, or prescription drugs like Ambien, Lunesta, and Sonata.